trivialTZ/Lsst-Twilight-SNe/twilight_planner_pkg/README.md

 > - LSST-only light curve strategy: Every SN is pursued until the LC goal is met.
 > - Unique-first strategy: Observe each SN at most once per night to maximize distinct targets.
 > - Candidates are ranked nightly first by need score (how far from meeting the active goal) and then by their maximum altitude within the twilight window.
-> - Scheduling within each window uses a greedy nearest-neighbor approach on sky position to minimize slew time, constrained by per-SN and per-window time caps.
+> - Per-window scheduling now runs a compact dynamic program over `(SN, filter)` pairs.
+The DP chooses how many visits to allocate per filter (and how many swaps to pay) while charging the full 120 s filter-change overhead.
+Execution then proceeds filter by filter, picking high score-density targets and enforcing per-SN/per-window caps.

 ### Slews & Overheads
 - Two‑regime slew: small moves ≤3.5° take ≈4 s; larger moves add $t_{\rm slew} \approx 4\,\mathrm{s} + \frac{\max(0,\Delta\theta-3.5^\circ)}{5.25^\circ/\mathrm{s}} + 1\,\mathrm{s}_{\rm settle}$